Skip to main content

 by Aravind Adiga - Fiction, Literary Fiction

-Real estate developer Dharmen Shah created an empire and hopes to seal his legacy with an elite new building.
+Real estate developer Dharmen Shah rose from nothing to create an empire and hopes to seal his legacy with a new building that promises to be one of the city’s most elite addresses.
+Shah is a dangerous man to refuse.
 But he meets his match in a retired schoolteacher named Masterji, who flat-out refuses to leave the apartment that Shah is on the brink of demolishing.